Registering for social housing

 - not be ineligible for housing by reason of your immigration status

-All other persons included on a housing application must be a member of the applicant’s family (or might reasonably be expected to reside with them).
+All other persons included on a housing application must be a member of the applicant’s family.

-All Housing Register applications are subject to a standard verification framework which includes home visits and the checking of identification and other relevant documents.
-People who are statutorily homeless and accepted for rehousing are automatically entered onto the Housing Register.
-Applicants with no fixed abode can apply on the register with a 'care of' address.
+Housing register applications are subject to a standard verification process which includes home visits and the checking of identification and other relevant documents.
+People who are confirmed as statutorily homeless and accepted for re-housing are automatically entered onto the housing register.
+Applicants with no fixed abode can apply to join the register with a 'care of' address.

-All eligible applicants are placed in the Housing Needs Band appropriate to their needs in accordance with the Housing Allocations policy (PDF, 405KB).
+All eligible applicants are placed in the Housing Needs Band appropriate to their needs in accordance with Haringey's Housing Allocations Policy.

 If you are already on the Housing Register and your circumstances change, please notify us if this is relevant to your housing need.

-- Fill in the Housing Register Change of Circumstances form (PDF, 92KB) and return it to us by post or in person at one of our Customer Service Centres.
+Fill in the Housing Register - Change of Circumstances (PDF, 100KB) form and return it to us by email, post or in person at one of our Customer Service Centres.